rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 ### Sitecore portal

-The Sitecore portal manages the content of your website or application, as well as billing and account information.
+The Sitecore portal manages the content of your Sitecore application or website.
 It does not manage your environment, which is managed through the Azure portal.

 1. Enter the URL of your content management website to verify the site loads.
 The URL should look similar to **http://gsdk-cm.azurewebsites.net/**.
 You can find the URL by logging in to the Azure portal.